twpayne/chezmoi/assets/chezmoi.io/docs/developer-guide/contributing-changes.md

 # Contributing changes

+!!! warning

+    If you use an LLM (Large Language Model, like ChatGPT, Claude, Gemini, GitHub Copilot, or Llama) to make any kind of contribution then you will immediately be banned without recourse.
+See [`CODE_OF_CONDUCT.md`][coc] for more information.

 Bug reports, bug fixes, and documentation improvements are always welcome.
 Please [open an issue][issue] or [create a pull request][pr] with your report, fix, or improvement.